python-for-dev/412-house-search/README.md

 4. The webistes have a per day usage limit, so after making 300 requests, the server will automatically block you.
 To overcome this hurdle, we cached all the online data into offline apartments_raw.xlsx files, when the website doesnt let you connect then the program automatically reads the data from the files that are kept in the src folder.

-5. The Google Web API that is being used to get the distance and duration to CMU alos has a 100 requests per day limit.
+5. The Google Web API that is being used to get the distance and duration to CMU also has a 100 requests per day limit.
 Rerunning this code multiple times can result in a failure.

 6. All the files kept under the src folder is necessary to run the program